owen-it/laravel-auditing.com/docs/guide/auditable-configuration.md

 ```

 For version **13.6.6** and above, you may temporarily disable auditing for a given class within a callback.
-The static `withoutAuditing` method accepts a closure as its only argument.
+The static `withoutAuditing(callable $callback, bool $globally = false)` method accepts a closure as argument.
 Any value returned by the
 closure will be returned by the withoutAuditing method.

 ```php